encok/4Topping-Pizzeria/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Copyright
-Delani-Studio website project uses MIT license which means anyone is free to clone the project and go and improve it.
+4Topping-Pizzeria website project uses MIT license which means anyone is free to clone the project and go and improve it.